mlpack/blog/content/blog/KartikGsocSummary.md

 ### Test Cases
-CMAES algorithm works by using clever probability distribution (using a modifiable Gaussian distribution) and moving the mean to minima and updating the covariance matrix in the process.
+CMA-ES algorithm works by using clever probability distribution (using a modifiable Gaussian distribution) and moving the mean to minima and updating the covariance matrix in the process.
-Unlike other derivative methods for optimization this method is great for discontinuous and ill conditioned functions.
-Therefore one of the performance test was done using Rosenbrock function and that too iteratively upto 50 dimensions.
-A change in 1e-5 in values leads to very different results.
-Alot of time was spent to make the algorithm better and removing some major bugs.
+Unlike other derivative methods for optimization, this method is great for discontinuous and ill conditioned functions.
+Therefore one of the performance tests was done using Rosenbrock function and that too iteratively for up to 50 dimensions.
+A change in 1e-5 in values leads to a very different result.
+A lot of time was spent to make the algorithm better and removing some major bugs.
 I can confidently present the optimizer now which works perfectly giving accurate results each time.

 ### Tutorial